Do you feel like the “crypto universe” is a bit, well, cryptic?

 The volatile and often unregulated nature of crypto assets means that investors could fall victim to investment fraud in a number of ways.
 For instance, a fraudster may claim that they will use your money to buy digital currencies, and then cut off all communication once you have sent them your funds.
 Scams could include fake investment products, false websites claiming to sell packaged investments, and fraudulent cryptocurrency exchanges.
 Learn more about common characteristics of a crypto-related scam.

 In September 2020, the BCSC warned investors about fake websites offering packaged cryptocurrency or forex products.
 Watch the video to learn more about what these websites can look like, and how to spot the warning signs of investment fraud.

 Be an Informed Investor and Seek Help

 - Read documentation about an investment offering to understand how the type of investment will be valued and used; and

-- Consult your registered financial advisor when making investment decisions.
+- Consider consulting a registered investment advisor when making investment decisions.